 Feathers also represent wisdom and spirituality with many tribes believing stories can be told through feather art or medicine bundles containing feathers from crows and other different birds wrapped together which symbolize how one thing connects to another – often times it represents the link between physical beings and spiritual realms.

-Some use traditional designs on powwow garments made out of turkey tail down with quillwork motifs where others may make jewelry like roach clips using dyed porcupine (or another animal) hair with leather strap cords.
+Some use traditional designs on powwow garments made out of turkey tail (read more about the turkey feather meaning) down with quillwork motifs where others may make jewelry like roach clips using dyed porcupine (or another animal) hair with leather strap cords.

 Also, Native American warriors would be given feathers by their tribes for when they went on a successful warpath.
 This is how the feather came to represent honor and respect in Native communities.